sikanderiqbal/insomnia-docs/introduction/installation.md

 - Download the `dmg` file
 - Double click the `dmg` to run it
-- Drag the application to the `Applications` folder
+- Drag Insomnia into the `Applications` folder

 ## Windows

 - Double click the `exe` file
+- Install will happen automatically
 - Wait for the app to launch